2-REC/unity-state-engine/README.md

 ### Global Data

-Similarly, to manage the global data fields from within the engine, a global data manager script must be created, named for example `GameDataManager`.
+Similarly, to manage the global data fields from within the engine, a global data manager script must be created.

 The script should be an implementation of the `IGlobalDataManager` abstract class (defined in the script with the same name), overriding its abstract methods:
 * `LoadSpecifics`